Arial-Z/Romaji-Renamer/README.md

 ```
 create a new line and manually enter the TVDB-ID and MAL-ID, MAL-TITLE<br/>
 #### Movies
-to fix movies ID you can create at https://github.com/Anime-Lists/anime-lists/ you can also directly edit this file : override-ID-movies.tsv<br/>
+to fix movies ID you can create a request at https://github.com/Anime-Lists/anime-lists/ you can also directly edit this file : override-ID-movies.tsv<br/>
 it look like this, be carreful to use **tab** as separator (studio is optional)
 ```
 imdb-id	mal-id	Name	Studio